leockl/helstrom-quantum-centroid-classifier/README.md

 This Python package includes the option to vary four hyperparameters which are used to optimize the performance of the HQC classifier:
 * There is an option to rescale the dataset.
 * There is an option to choose the number of copies to take for the quantum densities.
-* There are two possible options to choose how the classical dataset is encoded into quantum densities: *inverse of the standard stereographic projection* or *amplitude* encoding method.
+* There are two options to choose how the classical dataset is encoded into quantum densities: *inverse of the standard stereographic projection* or *amplitude* encoding method.
-* There are two possible options to assign class weights to the quantum Helstrom observable terms: *equiprobable* and *weighted*.
+* There are two options to assign class weights to the quantum Helstrom observable terms: *equiprobable* and *weighted*.

 These hyperparameters are used in combination together to hypertune and optimize the accuracy of the HQC classifier to a given dataset.

+The package also includes an option for parallel computing using Joblib and an option to split datasets into subsets or batches for optimal speed performance.

 It is shown in [the paper by Sergioli G, Giuntini R and Freytes H](https://doi.org/10.1371/journal.pone.0216224) that the HQC classifier, on average, **_outperforms_** a variety of commonly used classifiers over 14 real-world and artificial datasets.
 A summary of the performances of the different classifiers examined are shown in the table below: